 The Parent Company aims to maintain strong reserves in respect of its general insurance in order to protect against adverse future claims experience and development.
 As claims develop and ultimate costs of claims become more certain, the absence of adverse claims experience will then result in a release of reserves from earlier accident years.

-over a period of time Reproduced below is an exhibit that shows the development of claims
+Reproduced below is an exhibit that shows the development of claims over a period of time on a gross and net reinsurance basis: